vivekanand-vr/profileHarbor/README.md

-# Submission Form Documentation
+# ProfileHarbor Documentation

 ## Overview

-Submission Form is a web application designed to collect various types of information from users and submit it to a backend server.
+ProfileHarbor is a web application designed to collect various types of information from users and submit it to a backend server.
 It provides a user-friendly interface for users to input their personal information, technical skills, preferences, and upload their resume.
 The application ensures data integrity and security through form validation and submission to a backend server built with Spring Boot.

 ## Features

-1. **User-friendly Interface**: Submission Form provides a clean and intuitive interface for users to input their information across multiple pages.
+1. **User-friendly Interface**: ProfileHarbor provides a clean and intuitive interface for users to input their information across multiple pages.

 2. **Multi-page Form**: The form is divided into multiple pages, each focusing on specific categories of information, including personal information, technical skills, preferences, and resume upload.